 It is the responsibility of bonding agencies and sureties to make certain that the Court and District Clerk have

-current and adequate addresses for their clients on leaving the jail on bond.
-The first Notice of Arraignment will be mailed
+current and adequate mailing addresses for their clients on leaving the jail on bond.
+The first Notice of Arraignment will

-to the defendant and the bonding agency at the addresses provided on the bond form, or on the Reset Form provided at magistration.
+be mailed to the defendant and the bonding agency at the addresses provided on the bond form, or on the Reset Form provided

-the Court will entertain a motion from the State for forfeiture of the bond.
-Therefore, it is incumbent on the bonding agency
+as directed, the Court will entertain a motion from the State for forfeiture of the bond.
+Therefore, it is incumbent on the

 This information is provided as a courtesy and